First Battle of Marengo

-The First Battle of Marengo or Battle of San Giuliano (16 May 1799) saw Republican French soldiers under General of Division Jean Victor Marie Moreau launch a reconnaissance in force against a larger force of Habsburg Austrian and Imperial Russian troops led by Field Marshal Alexander Suvorov.
+The First Battle of Marengo or Battle of San Giuliano (16 May 1799; Julian calendar: 5 May) saw Republican French soldiers under General of Division Jean Victor Marie Moreau launch a reconnaissance in force against a larger force of Habsburg Austrian and Imperial Russian troops led by Field Marshal Alexander Suvorov.
 The French enjoyed initial success, pressing back their opponents.
 However, large Austrian and Russian reinforcements soon arrived, causing the French to withdraw into Alessandria.
-This War of the Second Coalition action occurred near the town of Spinetta Marengo, located just east of Alessandria in northwest Italy.
+This War of the Second Coalition meeting engagement occurred near the town of Spinetta Marengo, located just east of Alessandria in northwest Italy.

 A series of Austrian and Russian victories in the spring of 1799 drove the French armies from north and northeast Italy.
 The commander of the combined Austro-Russian armies, Suvorov massed his forces opposite the fortress city of Alessandria.
 After a Russian force received a costly repulse in the Battle of Bassignana, Moreau sent General of Division Claude Perrin Victor's division to discover the Austro-Russian positions.
 After the action, Moreau sent half of his army into Genoa while taking the other half to the west.
 Meanwhile, Suvorov marched his troops up the north bank of the Po River to capture Turin.